douglasbarnes/CyberThreat2019.Binary2/README.md

 0x555555555d1a    mov    edi, 1
 0x555555555d1f    call   clock_gettime  <0x555555555060>
 ```
-Now clock_gettime() is stored in RSI, and eventually we get:
+Now clock_gettime() is stored in RSI, and eventually, if we keep stepping, we get:
 ```
 pwndbg>
 What are you running on?
 A C64?!
 ```
 This is pretty easy to get around, it looks like its trying to stop is stepping through.
-I just set a breakpoint after the second call to clock_gettime and use continue in gdb.
-If you wanted you could set RSI after the first call to some time in the far future.
+Setting a breakpoint after the second call to clock_gettime() then using ```continue``` in gdb will fix this.
+If you wanted you could set RSI after the first call to some time in the far future, but then you're risking sanity checks.
-*4. Path comparison*
+**4. Path comparison**
-The next test is testing two paths together, our current path, and one that was generated in the loop in the last step(hopefully you knew how to set a breakpoint...).
 ```
 0x555555555f35    lea    rdx, [rbp - 0x60]
 0x555555555f39    mov    rax, qword ptr [rbp - 0x68]